 - 916-seat Lowe Auditorium with 2,140 sf stage

 - Little Theater

 - Band room

 - Chorus room

-- Digital Music Lab and Production Studio
+- Digital Production Lab and Production Studio

 - Practice rooms and an ensemble space

 - Set and costume storage

 We expect to continue with the existing types and numbers of spaces, but with appropriate size, adjacencies, equipment, and design.
-Arlington High School students have access to high quality educational programs in the performing arts that will be supported and enhanced by state-of-the-art facilities.
+Arlington High School students have access to high-quality educational programs in the performing arts that will be supported and enhanced by state-of-the-art facilities.

-We are requesting to keep (in concept) our 900-seat Lowe Auditorium to house our 3 theatrical productions, 12 concerts, regular assemblies, parent nights, and outside collaborations.
-For assemblies that are part of our advisory and other programming, the 900-seat auditorium allows us to meet with the while school in 2 assemblies.
+We are requesting to keep (in concept) a 900-seat Auditorium to house our 3 theatrical productions, 12 concerts, regular assemblies, parent nights, and outside collaborations.
+For assemblies that are part of our advisory and other programming, the 900-seat auditorium allows us to meet with the whole school in 2 assemblies.
 For many events, such as the all-town concerts, we already need to have multiple day events to allow all of the parents and families to attend.
 Our current 2,140 sf stage already strains when our entire music program of roughly 250 performs together.
 Participation in our stage productions is also limited by the number of students we can fit on stage.
 For this reason, we plan to keep our current size and theater seating in a better designed and more flexible theater.
-A state of the art theater would support theatrical productions, theatrical technology, and other programming.
-An improved theatre would add flyspace, wings, state of the art lighting and acoustics, projection, 2 x 500 sf stage extensions to allow for larger productions and music ensembles.
+A state-of-the-art theater would support theatrical productions, theatrical technology, and other programming.
+An improved theatre would add fly space, wings, state-of-the-art lighting and acoustics, projection, and 2 x 500 sf stage extensions to allow for larger productions and music ensembles.